Detailed course offerings (Time Schedule) are available for

 Explores how diverse indigenous and non-indigenous voices informed research, policy, politics, and the transformative frameworks of social justice.
 Examines the history of critical and indigenous theories and how it came to inform and impact qualitative research, and emphasizes reflective and applied learning.
 Prerequisite: T EGL 210.

 View course details in MyPlan: T EGL 401

-T EGL 419 African-American Culture and Consciousness (5) I&S
+T EGL 419 African-American Culture and Consciousness (5) I&S, DIV

 Examines African-American culture and consciousness from slavery to present.
 Readings focus on the construction of African-American culture, racial identity, social consciousness, political thought, oppression and resistance, and the confluence of race, class and gender in shaping cultural expressions such as Blues, Jazz, Hip-Hop and aesthetics.